DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

              'stats','classInt','gridExtra','lmtest','car','MASS','caret','glmnet')
 ```

 For loading and/or installing the packages, you can run the following command.
 The packages that are installed in your machine will be automatically loaded.
 Those that are not installed will be installed and loaded to your R session.
-Remember to provide permits if linux is used.
+Remember to provide permits if linux is used as operative system.

 ```r